PumpkinPounder/Pumpkin-Upload-It/README.md

 ## 🔎 Pornolab Search and Scraping

-Pumpkin Uploader can search and scrape Pornolab pages.
+Pumpkin Upload It can search and scrape Pornolab pages.

 It can pull: